pankaj892/Blog-App/README.md

-# A Blog created using Django Web Framework for Inout 7.0
+# A Blog created using Django Web Framework

 ## Steps to run the project locally
 - Clone the project locally<br/>